-Stress and anxiety have always been and remain two of the biggest triggers for substance abuse.
+Stress and anxiety remain two of the biggest triggers for substance abuse.
 By that logic, when you can effectively manage your stress, you increase your likelihood for maintaining your sobriety exponentially.

-While we are often able to identify certain triggers that increase our anxiety, coming up with an effective stress management plan is another issue altogether.
-For example, spending an extended period of time with a large group of family at the holidays can produce enough angst to set even the sanest person off.
+While we are often able to identify certain triggers that increase our anxiety, coming up with an effective stress management plan is another issue altogether, and something the expert staff at Destination Hope specialize in.
+For example, spending an extended period of time with a large group of family during the holidays can produce enough angst to set even the sanest person off.
 Whether it be the expectations, the pressure or a myriad of other things we perceive that they feel, family can have an uncanny way of making us drive ourselves crazy.